daynewright/streamlit_basalt_app/README.md

 3. **Agent Workflow**:
    - The conversational agent will retrieve the required data from the FHIR server, process it using Gemini, and return the results in a structured format.

 ---

-## Example Queries

-- "What is the current medication status for patient John Doe?"
-- "Has the patient had a colonoscopy in the last 10 years?"
-- "List the patient's allergies and past surgical history."
-- "Can you summarize the patient's lab results?"

----